SymfonyCasts/EasyAdminBundle/sfcasts/field-template.md

-# Field Template
+# Overriding Field Templates

-We know that these fields describe both the form type that you see on the form and also *how* that field is rendered on the detail and index pages.
-We also know how easy it is to costomize the form behind this.
-We can `->setFormType()` to use a completely different form type, or we can `->setFormTypeOption()` to configure one of the options.
+We know that fields describe both the *form type* that you see on the form and also *how* that field is rendered on the detail and index pages.
+We also know how easy it is to customize the form type behind this.
+We can `->setFormType()` to use a completely different type or `->setFormTypeOption()` to configure one of the options

-You can *also* change a lot about how it *renders* on the detail and index pages.
-For example, let's play with this "Votes" field here.
-If I autocomplete the methods on this, we have options like `->setCssClass()`, `->addWebpackEncoreEntries()`, `->addHtmlContentsToBody`, and `->addHtmlContentsToHead`.
-There are *many* ways to customize how this field renders.
-You can even call `->setTemplatePath()` to completely override how this field is rendered on the index and details page, which we'll do in a moment.
-But also notice that there's `->setTemplatePath()` and `->setTemplateName()`.
+We can *also* change a lot about how each *renders* on the detail and index pages.
+For example, let's play with this "Votes" field.
+If I autocomplete the methods on this, we have options like `->setCssClass()`, `->addWebpackEncoreEntries()`, `->addHtmlContentsToBody()`, and `->addHtmlContentsToHead()`.
+You can even call `->setTemplatePath()` to *completely* override how this field is rendered on the index and details page, which we'll do in a moment.

+But also notice that there's `->setTemplatePath()` *and* `->setTemplateName()`.
 What's going on?
-What's the difference between these two?
+What's the difference?

+## Template "Names" and the Template Registry

 To answer that question, I'm going to hit "shift" + "shift" and open up a core class from EasyAdmin called `TemplateRegistry.php`.
-If you don't see it, make sure you "Include non-project items".
+If you don't see it, make sure to "Include non-project items".

 Perfect!
-Internally, EasyAdmin has a bunch of templates and it maintains this "map" of template names and then the *actual* templates behind them.
-So when you call `->setTemplateName()`, what you would pass here is some *other* template name.
-For example, I could pass `crud/field/money` here if I wanted to use that template instead of the normal one.
-But you won't need to set the template name very often.
-Most of the time, if you want to completely override at how a field is rendered, you're going to call `->setTemplatePath()`.
-Let's do that and take control of this.
+Internally, EasyAdmin has *many* templates and it maintains this "map" of template names to the *actual* template behind each.
+So when you call `->setTemplateName()`, what you would pass is some *other* template name.
+For example, I could pass `crud/field/money` if I wanted to use *that* template instead of the normal one.

+But, you probably need override the template *name* very often.
+Most of the time, if you want to completely control how a field is rendered, you're going to call `->setTemplatePath()`.

-When "votes" is rendered on the index and template page, I want to render a completely different template.
-Let's make a new one called "admin/field/votes.html.twig", and then go create that.
-In `templates/` I'll create a new directory called "admin/field"... and a new file called `votes.html.twig`.
-Inside, I don't really know what to put here yet, so I'll just put "💯 votes!" and see what happens.
-When we move over and refresh... there we go!
-We are now in complete control of the votes!
+Here's the plan: when "votes" is rendered on the index and detail page, I want to render a *completely* different template.
+Let's call it `admin/field/votes.html.twig`.

+Ok!
+Time to create that.
+In `templates/`, add a new directory called `admin/field`... and a new file called `votes.html.twig`.
+Inside, I don't really know what to put here yet, so I'll just put "💯 votes!"... and see what happens.

+When we move over and refresh... there it is!
+We are now in *complete* control of the votes!

+## Digging into the Core Templates

-Now, you're probably wondering what we can do with this.
-What kind of variables do we have access to?
+But, if you're like me, you're probably wondering what we can *do* inside of here.
+What variables do we have access to?
 One important thing to realize (and you can see it here in `TemplateRegistry.php`) is that every single field has a corresponding template.
-If you need to extend or change how a field is rendered, looking in the parent template is pretty handy.
-For example, this is an `IntegerField`.
-There's a template called "integer.html.twig".
-I'll close this template registry and let's actually go find it.
-On `vendor/easycorp/easyadmin-bundle/src/`, I'll close up `Field/` and instead open `/Resources/views/crud/field`, and *there* is the list of all of the field templates in the system.
-You can also see other templates here that are used to render other parts of the system, and you can override these as well.
+If you need to extend or change how a field is rendered, looking into the *core* template is pretty handy.

+For example, `votes` is an `IntegerField`.
+Whelp, there's a template called `integer.html.twig`.
+Close this template registry and... let's go find that!
+On `vendor/easycorp/easyadmin-bundle/src/`.
+Close up `Field/` and instead open `Resources/views/crud/field`.
+And *here* is the list of *all* of the field templates in the system.
+You can *also* see other templates that are used to render *other* parts of EasyAdmin... and you can override these as well.

-Let's open `integer.html.twig`.
-You can do two things here.
+Open up `integer.html.twig`.
+You can see two things here.
 The first thing is three lines of comments.
 This is really cool!
-This is a way to help hint to our editor (and us) which variables we have access to.
-Apparently, we have access to the `field` variable, which is that very familiar `FieldDto` object we were just talking about.
-All the integer does is just say `field.formattedValue`.
-Copy these three lines into `votes.html.twig` so that we can get a little autocompletion help.
-And then instead of "💯 votes!", we can say `field.formattedValue`, and then just say "votes" on the other side.
-When we try this... beautiful!
-But I bet we can make this a little fancier.
+It helps to our editor (and us) to know which variables we have access to.
+Apparently, we have access to a `field` variable, which is that very familiar `FieldDto` object we talked about earlier.
+All the integer does is just... print `field.formattedValue`.

+## Customizing the Template

+Copy these three lines and paste them into our `votes.html.twig`.
+Then instead of "💯 votes!", say `field.formattedValue` "votes".

+And when we try this... beautiful!
+But I bet we can make this a little fancier!
-If the votes are negative, let's put a little thumbs down, and if they're positive, let's put a little thumbs up.
-Take off the word "votes" here, and before this, we can do an "if" statement: `if field.`.
-What we want to get is the actual underlying value, and we can do that by saying `field.value`.
-So `formattedValue` is the string format that would be used to print on the page, while `value` is the actual true underlying (in this case) integer.
-So `if field.value >= 0`, `else`, and `endif`, and if it *is* greater than zero, I'll add a little icon here, `fas fa-thumbs-up text-success`, and I'll copy that for our little thumbs down with `text-danger`.
+If the votes are negative, let's put a little thumbs down.
+And if positive, a thumbs up.

+Take off the word "votes" here, and this, add `if field.`.
+Hmm.
+What we want to get is the *underlying* value - the true `integer`, not necessarily the "formatted" value.
+We can get that by saying `field.value`.

+So `formattedValue` is the string format that would print on the page, while `value` is the actual underlying (in this case) integer.
+So `if field.value >= 0`, `else`, and `endif`.
+If it *is* greater than zero, add an icon with `fas fa-thumbs-up text-success`.
+Copy that for our thumbs down with `text-danger`.

-And just like that, we have customized how this field renders.
-It doesn't customize what it looks like inside of our form (that's entirely handled by the form field), but it *does* control how it's rendered on the index page, *and* the details page.
+And... just like that, we're making this field render *however* we want.
+It doesn't customize what it looks like inside of the *form* (that's entirely handled by the form field), but it *does* control how it's rendered on the index page, *and* the details page.

-We also have a "votes" field inside of Questions.
-While it would be pretty easy to just point this votes field at the same template, instead of doing that, I want to create a brand new custom field in EasyAdmin.
+But, hmm.
+We also have a "votes" field inside of the Questions section.
+While it would be pretty easy to also point *that* votes field to the same new template, instead, I want to create a brand new *custom* field in EasyAdmin.
 That's next.